Sexual Violence Prevention

 Program History and Overview

-The Sexual Violence Prevention Program, with funding from the Centers for Disease Control and Prevention (CDC), partners with Connecticut Sexual Assault Crisis Services Inc. (CONNSACS) to provide primary prevention, education, training to health care providers, schools and universities, law enforcement, social services providers, and the community regarding primary prevention of sexual violence.
+The Sexual Violence Prevention Program, with funding from the Centers for Disease Control and Prevention (CDC), partners with the Connecticut Alliance to End Sexual Violence to provide primary prevention, education, and training to healthcare providers, schools and universities, law enforcement, social services providers, and the community regarding primary prevention of sexual violence.
+The program aims to prevent sexual violence in Connecticut by increasing individual pro-social knowledge and attitudes, communication skills for respectful intimate and peer relationships, organizational and community capacity for prevention, and societal norms that do not tolerate gender-based sexual violence or other forms of inequalities.
 This Program builds the capacity of Connecticut’s 9 rape crisis centers to provide direct services for rape and other sexual assault victims and their families such as: crisis intervention, individual counseling, free and confidential 24-hour hotlines, including local rape crisis centers and transportation as necessary.

 The Sexual Violence Prevention Program encourages the development of comprehensive prevention strategies through a continuum of activities that address all levels of the social-ecological model.
 The model considers the complex interplay between individual, relationship, community and societal factors, and addresses risk and protective factors from multiple areas.
 This approach is more likely to prevent sexual violence across a lifetime than any single intervention.
 Activities carried out through vendors include:

 - Implementing primary prevention strategies such as engaging bystanders, educating youth about healthy relationships, and changing social norms;